deansher/morphics/README.md

 * formation name
 * resources, which commonly include subteams that are specified by subcharters

-## ClojureScript Representation of the Data Model
+## Clojure Representation of the Data Model

 All keywords and symbols are namespaced.